 Growing oleander: problem solving

 Oleander plants growing under cover are more prone to pests than those growing outside.
-Be vigilant and check regularly for pests such as scale insect, red spider mite and mealybug: under cover, combat pests with a biological control.
+Be vigilant and check regularly for pests such as scale insect, spider mites and mealybug: under cover, combat pests with a biological control.

 Plants are likely to be reluctant to flower if there’s not enough good light.
 Move to a sunny spot for a better chance of flowering.